-In 1952, ground was broken for the Joseph Wylie Fincher Memorial Building for the School of Business Administration, and for years the Fincher Building housed all activities in the Cox School.
-In 1987, two more buildings were added to the Cox School Complex: the Cary M. Maguire Building and the Trammell Crow Building.
+In 1952, ground was broken for the Joseph Wylie Fincher Memorial Building for the School of Business Administration, and for years, the Fincher Building housed all activities in the Cox School.
+In 1987, two more buildings were added to the Cox School complex: the Cary M. Maguire Building and the Trammell Crow Building.

 Today, the Fincher Building houses administrative and faculty offices as well as conference and meeting rooms, while the Maguire and Crow buildings primarily house classrooms and study rooms.
 Hailed as one of the most technologically advanced business learning facilities in the country, the Cox School complex has as its hub the Business Information Center, which combines many of the features of a traditional university library with the latest in online databases, search tools and presentation facilities.
-Through the BIC, Cox School students, faculty and staff have access to the latest business periodicals, instantaneous market information and news retrieval services.
-In addition, the BIC offers personal computers, printers and scanners for students to use for presentations and papers.
+Through the BIC, Cox School students, faculty and staff have access to instruction and research assistance from dedicated business librarians to enhance their use of current business news and financial, industry and market data from premier providers.
+In addition, the BIC contains a multimedia studio, personal computers, printers and scanners for students to use for presentations and papers.

 In 2005, the Cox School opened the James M. Collins Executive Education Center, the region's premier resource for working professionals and executives.
-The Collins Center houses the Cox School's Executive Education programs, Executive M.B.A. program and M.B.A.
-Global Programs Office, along with the Norman E. Brinker Institute for Restaurant and Hospitality Management, the Southwestern Graduate School of Banking and the KPMG Institute for Corporate Governance.
+The Collins Center houses the Cox School's Executive Education programs, Executive M.B.A. program, M.B.A.
+Global Leadership Program Office (supported by the Norman E. Brinker Global Leadership Fund), the Southwestern Graduate School of Banking and the KPMG Institute for Corporate Governance.